 To go out and get tanked has been given a whole new meaning by Duck & Rice, Alan Yau’s new Soho pub and dining room that dispenses ‘tank beer’.
-Where the scruffy Endurance pub once provided warm brews and great jukebox tunes, there’s now an extraordinary-looking structure that might be an alien space ship trying to blend in, not very successfully, by impersonating a pub.
-It still has a great jukebox; they got that bit right.
-But it still has an interior like a set from Star Trek, and – right at the entrance – copper tanks that dispense Pilsner Urquell, imported from the Czech Republic.
+On the spot where the scruffy Endurance pub once provided warm brews and great jukebox tunes, there’s now an extraordinary-looking exoskeleton from an alien world.
+It still has great music: they got that bit right.
+But the interior of this spacecraft is a cramped and clumsy mix of Chinese action movie set and Turkish hammam, with – right at the entrance – steampunk-style copper tanks dispensing unpasteurised Pilsner Urquell.

 A good Czech pilsner goes well with Chinese food, even if it’s a dizzying £5.30 per pint.
 The ground floor bar has a menu of pricey bar snacks such as chilli Sichuan chicken (don’t eat the chillies, which are explosively hot garnishes).

 The restaurant is on the first floor.
 Much like at Yauatcha next door – an earlier Yau project that he sold along with Hakkasan in 2008 – Duck & Rice takes a typically progressive approach to Chinese food.
 There’s Cantonese roast duck, moist and pleasingly fatty with crisp skin; modern Oriental dishes such as wasabi prawns; Malaysian char kway teoh; but also lots of jokey reinterpretations of Western-style Chinese takeaway staples.